-Trump loses loyalist Sanders in another White House departure
+Trump loses loyalist Sarah Sanders in another White House departure

 Sanders’ role had developed into that of a senior adviser and confidante of the president, one who is regularly brought into senior-level meetings.

+She told reporters she told Trump of her decision on Thursday and that “he couldn’t have been nicer, more supportive, more understanding, more encouraging than he was.”

-Speculation immediately turned to whether she might someday run for governor of Arkansas, a position once held by her father, Mike Huckabee, who twice ran unsuccessfully for the Republican presidential nomination, including in 2016.
+She did nothing to squelch speculation she might someday run for governor of Arkansas, a position once held by her father, Mike Huckabee, who twice ran unsuccessfully for the Republican presidential nomination, including in 2016.

+“I’ve learned a long time ago never to rule anything out.
+I do look forward to going back home,” she told reporters.

 “If we can get her to run for the governor of Arkansas, I think she’ll do very well,” Trump said.

 Trump, who has seen almost a complete turnover in his press and communications teams, did not immediately name a replacement.
+There was speculation that Deputy Press Secretary Hogan Gidley could be a possible successor.

-His first press secretary, Sean Spicer, resigned abruptly after six months, having become the butt of late-night comedy lampoons for his blustery and fact-challenged arguments for Trump.
+Trump’s first press secretary, Sean Spicer, resigned abruptly after six months, having become the butt of late-night comedy lampoons for his blustery and fact-challenged arguments for Trump.

-Sanders, who had been Spicer’s deputy, initially had a less combustive approach with journalists.
+Sanders, who had been Spicer’s deputy, initially had a less combative approach with journalists.
 But her fiery defenses of her boss drew criticism.

 In 2017, Sanders told reporters she had heard from “countless members of the FBI” who wanted Trump to fire his FBI Director James Comey - an assertion she later cast as a “slip of the tongue” during the probe of Special Counsel Robert Mueller.